IEatBurntToasts/tic-tac-toe/README.md

 Bot difficulty is managed by rolling for a chance to get the bot's optimal move each turn. <br />
 The easier the difficulty, the lower that chance.

-Player 1 is always X <br />
+Player 1 is always X. <br />
-Player 2 is always O, and will always be the bot when playing against bot
+Player 2 is always O, and will always be the bot when playing against bot.

 ## Have Fun!